AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/admin-mobile-marketing/verify-push-configuration.md

 >
 >**Prerequisites**
 >
->Your mobile developer must have added Marketo’s SDK code to&nbsp;your mobile app.
+>Your mobile developer must have added Marketo’s SDK code to your mobile app.

 Verify push configuration to ensure everything is synced up nicely.